 - Monitor ongoing operations on the job site daily. - Inform the contractor, orally and in writing, of any operation or activity that does not comply with Caltrans contract requirements or Cal/OSHA regulations.
 Provide reference to the Standard Specifications or the specific regulation violated.
-Use Form CEM-0606, "Construction Safety Checklists," to find the appropriate reference.
+Use the electronic application to prepare Form CEM-0606, "Construction Safety Checklists," to find the appropriate reference.
 These checklists are on the Division of Construction website: